lambdaclass/concrete/ROADMAP.md

 `match_pattern_tail` share `binding_list`, one change covers `match`, `if let`, `while let`, and pattern-destructuring `let`.

-Slice 2 — generalize the rule.
-Replace `.shadowsLiveLinear` with a rejection of any binding that shadows a name live in an enclosing scope, independent of `Copy`-ness and consumption state, under its own stable diagnostic.
-A loop body rebinding the same `let` on each iteration is a fresh scope and must not be caught; sibling `match` arms binding one name are disjoint scopes and must not be caught. `let mut buf: Bytes = buf;` (the "parameters are immutable" workaround, `std/src/fs.con`) becomes illegal and takes a distinct name: one binding, one resource.
+Slice 2 — reject ENCLOSING-SCOPE shadowing only.
+Extend `.shadowsLiveLinear` into a rejection of any binding that shadows a name still visible from an enclosing scope, independent of `Copy`-ness and consumption state, under its own stable diagnostic.
+The hazard is two live meanings of one name coexisting, which is what bug 045 miscompiled; that is the whole target.

+Deliberately still legal, because none of these create a second live meaning:

+- **Same-scope consuming rebind.** `let s = transform(s);` has exactly one live `s` at every program point — the RHS consumed the old one.
+H16 already rejects the dangerous form (shadowing a still-LIVE non-`Copy` value), and that rule stays exactly as it is.
+- **Assignment rebind.** `acc = f(acc, x)` and `let mut buf: Bytes = buf;` are `let mut` reassignment, not new bindings — H13/H14, documented legal at `docs/OWNERSHIP_MODEL.md:92-95` including inside loops.
+This task must not touch them.
+- **Fresh scopes.** A loop body rebinding the same `let` each iteration, and sibling `match` arms binding one name, are disjoint scopes.

+This narrowing is deliberate and reverses an earlier draft of this task that also banned same-scope consuming rebind by quoting `docs/LANGUAGE_SHAPE.md:47` ("Linear variables cannot be reassigned — one binding, one resource").
+That line contradicts `docs/OWNERSHIP_MODEL.md:92-95`, which permits linear rebind and has the E-codes and fixtures behind it.
+Resolve the contradiction in OWNERSHIP_MODEL's favour and correct LANGUAGE_SHAPE:47 as part of this task.
+Do not add a `rebind` keyword: the existing live/consumed distinction already expresses "no implicit shadowing of a live resource" without new surface.

 Keep Elab alpha-renaming as defense in depth, not as the guarantee.

 Out of scope, decided separately: function/intrinsic shadowing (a user `print_string` taking precedence over the builtin,